-We’ve reached the end of winter and everything has been cold and dreary for so long, it can be hard to remember green grass, flowering trees, sparrows nesting in your eaves, geese pooping all over your picnic areas, birds crashing into your windows, and gulls dive bombing you.
+We’ve reached the end of winter and everything has been cold and dreary for so long, it can be hard to remember green grass, flowering trees, sparrows nesting in your eaves, geese pooping all over your picnic areas, birds crashing into your windows, and aggressive gulls dive bombing you.

 But spring is coming!
 And while we’re all looking forward to an end to all this snow, spring will bring with it all of the common, but potentially hazardous, bird related issues we get calls about every day.